alastairmoody-madeye/Engineering-Ladders/README.md

 * [Multipliers](https://multiplers.com): Liz Wiseman explains how to multiply the capabilities of your teammates

-* [Impact Players](https://impact-players.com): Liz Wisemean explains operate as an individual contributor
+* [Impact Players](https://impact-players.com): Liz Wiseman explains operate as an individual contributor

 # Other Pages
 * [**Introduction**](README.md)